We recognize marriage as a way of life created, blessed,

 actually perform the wedding, that minister must be a member

-of the Evangelical Lutheran Church in America, and the pastor
+of, Lutheran Congregations in Mission for Christ and the pastor

 of St. Matthew will usually take part in the wedding, also.

 We do welcome the participation of other Christian clergy

 within the wedding ceremony, whether Lutheran or not. we also

 encourage couples to involve their friends and family members

 as attendants, readers, musicians, ushers, flower girls, ring